EEXCESS/recommender/README.md

 Parameter               |   Explanation
 ------------------------|---------------
 solrServerUri           |   the endpoint to your own Solr server.
-However, this is currently used, so it can be left as it is. wikipediaIndexDir       |   the location of a Wikipedia index used for query expansion.
-Can be omitted or left as it is. evaluationQueriesFile   |   not currently used statsLogDatabase        |   location of the sqlite db file for storing query statistics
+However, this is not currently used, so it can be left as it is. wikipediaIndexDir       |   the location of a Wikipedia index used for query expansion.
+This is not currently used, so it can be omitted or left as it is. evaluationQueriesFile   |   not currently used statsLogDatabase        |   location of the sqlite db file for storing query statistics